nmaresrivera11/color-box/README.md

-# Getting Started with Create React App
+# Getting Started with Color Box

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+## Set up

-In the project directory, you can run:
+Clone down the repository and then you will want to run the following:

 ### `yarn start`